-The Head as DSL is the nominated person responsible for safeguarding and child protection matters and will liaise with the local statutory children's agencies as appropriate.
+The Operations Director as DSL is the nominated person responsible for safeguarding and child protection matters and will liaise with the local statutory children's agencies as appropriate.

-In all cases of actual or suspected abuse our Designated Safeguarding Lead (DSL)/Head must be informed and the FSM Policy followed.
+In all cases of actual or suspected abuse our Designated Safeguarding Lead (DSL) must be informed and the FSM Policy followed.

-The only exception to this would be if the DSL/Head were implicated in the concerns, in which case the Chair of Governors would be informed without the Head being told.
+The only exception to this would be if the DSL were implicated in the concerns, in which case the Director with responsibility for safeguarding would be informed without the Head being told.